LUXER ONE BLOG

 2. Elevated Security and Accountability

-Secure delivery lockers and smart package rooms are designed with controlled access, audit trails, and user validation.
+Secure delivery lockers and package rooms are designed with controlled access, audit trails, and user validation.
 This means every package is tracked and protected from theft or mishandling.

 Linking operational systems with secure physical infrastructure dramatically reduces risk.